 Early diagnosis and treatment of IgG4-RD are the keys to avoid organ damage and related complications.
 The disease may present clinically in one or more body systems—orbital, neurologic, cardiovascular, respiratory, gastrointestinal, and urologic—with multiple manifestations in different organ systems.
 Since pancreatitis and biliary disease are among the most common of its presentations, gastroenterologists are gaining familiarity with this disease.

 Clinical suspicion is triggered when tumefactive (tumor-like) lesions are found during physical exam or detected on radiologic imaging, says E. William St. Clair, chief of the Duke Division of Rheumatology and Immunology and an expert on the condition.
 Elevated serum levels of IgG4 are a key diagnostic marker, but this finding may only be present in three-quarters of patients.
 Interpreting serum IgG4 levels presents challenges because of limits in the sensitivity and specificity of this test.
-“The diagnosis of this disease usually requires clinical judgement and a tissue biopsy to reach the correct diagnosis,” St. Clair says.
+“The diagnosis of this disease usually requires clinical judgment and a tissue biopsy to reach the correct diagnosis,” St. Clair says.

 With a peak onset at ages 60 through 70s and primarily affecting men, IgG4-RD is relatively rare.
 Although good epidemiologic studies are lacking, this condition has approximately the same prevalence as scleroderma, says St. Clair.